-The state tests administered each year measure student achievement on Minnesota's Academic Standards and on the Minnesota Standards for English Language Development.
+The state tests administered each year measure student achievement on Minnesota's Academic Standards and on the WIDA English Language Development Standards.
 This Interpretive Guide for Minnesota Assessment Reports has been developed to help students, parents, caregivers, and educators understand the results from these tests.

 This guide contains information on how to read the Individual Student Reports (ISRs) and interpret the data from these tests.
-You will be in a position to better gauge the effectiveness of your school's curriculum and instruction once you have become familiar with the information in this guide.
+Once you have become familiar with the information in this guide, you will be in a position to better gauge the effectiveness of your school's curriculum.
 You will also have your student's individual test results to help guide instruction.

-We encourage you to use this guide to inform interested persons in your community about how the Minnesota Assessments support all students in their learning of the knowledge and skills specified in the Minnesota Academic Standards and the Minnesota Standards for English Language Development.
+We encourage you to use this guide to inform interested persons in your community about how the Minnesota Assessments support all students in their learning of the knowledge and skills specified in the Minnesota Academic Standards and the WIDA English Language Development Standards.